-Article by Craig Hamilton-Parker.
-This article is an extract from my book ‘Opening to the Other Side’ in which I show my students how to dowse for Ley Lines.
+rticle by Craig Hamilton-Parker.
+This article is an extract from my book ‘Psychic School’.
+In the book I show my students how to Dowse for Ley Lines.
 You can also read other techniques and methods of dowsing in my books about psychic development here.

-In the 1924 the Herefordshire businessman and amateur archaeologist Alfred Watkins published a book called The Old Straight Track, which was responsible for an explosion of interest in dowsing and, in particular, dowsing for earth energies.
+In the 1924 the Herefordshire businessman and amateur archaeologist Alfred Watkins published a book called The Old Straight Track.
+The book was responsible for an explosion of interest in dowsing and, in particular, dowsing for earth energies.
 Watkins noticed from maps and from his rides in the countryside that some ancient sites, such as stone circles, standing stones, churches built on ancient sites, and tumuli (ancient burial mounds) fell into an alignment.
-He originally thought these lines to be old traders’ routes and named them leys—an Anglo-Saxon word for cleared glade—a term he borrowed from the archaeological writer Williams-Freeman, who also had noticed similar correlations.
+Perhaps they were old traders’ routes?
+He named them leys—an Anglo-Saxon word for cleared glade.
+He borrowed the term from the archaeological writer Williams-Freeman, who also had noticed similar correlations.

-I believe some of these ideas are nonsense, but it is certainly the case that my group and I do sense unusual energies at these places and that dowsing appears to respond to these energies.
-There is, of course, a danger of allowing fantasy to rush in to fill in the vacuum left by the absence of empirical facts about prehistory, so I encourage a measured approach to anything we may discover.
-Psychically retrieved information needs to be qualified by historical facts, though few clairvoyants would deny there is something intriguing about the energies we believe we sense at these mysterious places.
+I believe some of these ideas are nonsense.
+However, it is certainly the case that my group and I do sense unusual energies at these places and that dowsing appears to respond to these energies.
+There is, of course, a danger of allowing fantasy to rush in to fill in the vacuum left by the absence of empirical facts about prehistory.
+I encourage a measured approach to anything we may discover.
+Psychically retrieved information needs to be qualified by historical facts.
+Few clairvoyants would deny there is something intriguing about the energies we believe we sense at these mysterious places.

 Dowsing for ley lines is not a mediumistic gift.
-My objective with these outings, and particularly with psychic archaeology, is to refine my students’ psychometry skills, which, as you have read, is a clairsentient pathway toward mediumship.
+My objective with these outings, and particularly with psychic archaeology, is to refine my students’ psychometry skills.
+These are a clairsentient pathway toward mediumship.
 Just as psychometry unlocks the history of an object, so too dowsing and consciously attuning oneself to nature’s energy put us in touch with the vibrations of the earth and its history.
 According to Eastern philosophy, the prana life force is present in everything.
-I believe it to be a mycelium of energy that connects everything to everything else—including this world with the next.
+I believe it to be a mycelium of energy that connects everything to everything else.
+It connects this world with the next.

 How to Dowse for Ley Lines